MicrosoftDocs/well-architected/well-architected/resiliency/design-requirements.md

 ### Use multiple Azure regions

+The ability to respond to disaster scenarios for overall compute platform availability and application reliability depends on the use of multiple availability zones or regions.
 If you have a mission-critical solution, you might consider deploying it across multiple Azure regions.
 However, if you don't explicitly need a multi-region design, then it's cheaper and less complex to use availability zones instead.

+> [!TIP]
+> For most workloads, an architecture based around availability zones provide the best balance of tradeoffs between resiliency, performance, cost, and complexity.
+>
+> Consider a multi-region deployments if one of these situations applies to your workload:
-For most workloads, availability zones provide the best balance of tradeoffs between resiliency, performance, cost, and complexity.
-Multi-region deployment is an extra measure that you can consider if the SLAs given by a single-region multi-zone configuration are insufficient, or if your users are geographically spread out and it makes sense to have instances of your workload near your user bases.
+> - The SLAs given by a single-region multi-zone configuration are insufficient.
+> - Your users are geographically spread out and it makes sense to have instances of your workload near your user bases.
+For example, you might follow the [Deployment Stamps pattern](/azure/architecture/patterns/deployment-stamp) or the [Geode pattern](/architecture/patterns/geodes).

-The ability to respond to disaster scenarios for overall compute platform availability and application reliability depends on the use of multiple regions or other deployment locations.

 Many regions also have a [*paired region*](/azure/reliability/cross-region-replication-azure).
 Paired regions support certain types of multi-region deployment approaches, such as native replication features like geo-redundant storage (GRS) asynchronous replication.
 Some newer regions have [multiple availability zones and don't have a paired region](/azure/reliability/cross-region-replication-azure#regions-with-availability-zones-and-no-region-pair).
 You can still deploy multi-region solutions into these regions, but the approaches you use might be different.